Pipeline Instrumental Review

 The Pipeline Instrumental Review, also known as Pipeline Magazine, is a British periodical magazine that focuses on instrumental rock music which was most popular in the 1950s and 1960s with bands and performers such as The Shadows, Duane Eddy, The Ventures, and The Spotnicks among many others.
 The title of the magazine comes from the 1963 surf rock instrumental hit, "Pipeline" by The Chantays.
+Although electric guitar instrumental music is the main focus of the magazine, it also publishes articles on other rock, R&B, jazz and country instrumental music from the 1950s to the present.

 Background

 The Pipeline Instrumental Review was started by editors Alan Taylor and Dave Burke in 1989 after the discontinuation of several other magazines that covered the instrumental rock music scene and served as a replacement for fans of the genre.